ninja-syndicate/supremacy-gameclient/README.md

 Now, simply open up Supremacy.uproject in the repository, and you are ready for the development!

+### Recommended Workflow
+#### Turn-off Editor Auto Save Option
+Since Unreal's blueprints are binary, it is recommended to turn off auto-save option in the Editor Preferences setting.
+Sometimes, when this auto-save option is enabled, Unreal will save blueprints that are open even if there are no changes.
+This can make it hard to track which files have actually changed and more time-consuming to resolve merge conflicts.

+#### Make a GitHub Issue and Assign Yourself
+Before making changes to the existing files or work on a new feature, make a GitHub issue if it doesn't already exist and assign yourself.
+This will help others know which conflicts are expected.

 ## Keybinds

 - **SHIFT+ENTER :** Start test match *(for testing without a server)*